Urinary Tract Infection in Pediatrics: Causes & Symptoms

 In cases of recurrent UTIs or if there are suspicions of anatomical abnormalities, imaging tests such as renal scans, ultrasound, or voiding cystourethrogram (VCUG) may be recommended.
 These tests enable visualization of the urinary tract and detection of any structural defects.

-Preventing UTIs in Children
+Preventing Urinary Tract Infection (UTIs) in Children

 To manage and reduce the frequency, prevention will be required.
 Parents and guardians can take various precautions to minimize the chances of getting infected.